 Admission to the College is based on academic potential without regard to race, color, sex, sexual orientation, religion, age, disability, national origin, veteran status, marital status, genetic predisposition, carrier status, or status as a victim of domestic violence.
 (Please see “Institutional Policies” for the College policy on accommodation of students with disabilities.)
-Persons who desire application materials or wish to arrange for an interview and a tour should contact the Associate Director of Graduate Admissions, Office of Admissions, Daemen College, 4380 Main Street, Amherst, New York 14226.
+Persons who desire application materials or wish to arrange for an interview and a tour should contact the Office of Admissions, Daemen College, 4380 Main Street, Amherst, New York 14226.
 Telephone: (716) 839-8225.

 Criteria for Graduate Student Admission